- Introduction

 Relationships

-While data entities provide a solid foundation for working with data in Graphweaver, you may need to customize them to meet your specific requirements.
+While data entities provide a solid foundation for working with data in Graphweaver, you may need to customise them to meet your specific requirements.

-One common customization is adding relationships between entities to establish connections and enable efficient data querying.
+One common customisation is adding relationships between entities to establish connections and enable efficient data querying.

 To add relationships between data entities, you can leverage decorators or methods provided by Graphweaver Data Provider.
 These mechanisms allow you to define associations such as one-to-one, one-to-many, or many-to-many relationships.

-By establishing relationships, you can retrieve related data in a structured and optimized manner.
+By establishing relationships, you can retrieve related data in a structured and optimised manner.

 Here's an example of adding a many-to-many relationship to the Task